gbv/bartoc-search/README.md

 ## Installation

-### Prerequisites
+### Requirements

-- Node.js >= 18
-- jskos-server instance (local or remote)
+- an URL to download database dumps with JSKOS concept schemes (by default <https://bartoc.org/data/dumps/latest.ndjson>)
-- Solr instance with configured schema
+- a Solr search server instance with configured scheme as expected by BARTOC search
-- Docker & Docker Compose (optional but recommended)

-### Quick Start (Recommended: Docker)

-The fastest way to get BARTOC Search running locally is with Docker and Docker Compose.
-This will start all required services (Solr, Redis, and the app) with a single command.
+- a jskos-server instance with `/voc/changes` API endpoint (by default the BARTOC instance available at <https://bartoc.org/api>) for live updates
+- either Docker to run from a Docker image or Node.js >= 18 and Redis to run from sources

+### With Docker (all)

+The repository contains a docker-compose.yml to start the application, Solr, and Redis with one command:

 ```bash
 cd docker
 docker-compose up --build
 ```

-- The search app will be available at [http://localhost:3883](http://localhost:3000).
+- The search app is available at [http://localhost:3883](http://localhost:3883).
-- Solr Admin UI will be at [http://localhost:8983](http://localhost:8983).
+- Solr Admin UI is at [http://localhost:8983](http://localhost:8983).
-- Redis run in the background; no manual setup needed.
+- Redis runs in the background at port 6379.

+Ports are hard-coded, so no service must run at these ports.

-#### Fetch Repository or Docker image
+#### With Docker (individual)

-A docker image [is published](https://github.com/orgs/gbv/packages/container/package/bartoc-search) on every push on branches `main` and `dev` and  when pushing a git tag starting with `v` (e.g., `v1.0.0`).
+A docker image of the application [is published](https://github.com/orgs/gbv/packages/container/package/bartoc-search) on every push on branches `main` and `dev` and  when pushing a git tag starting with `v` (e.g., `v1.0.0`).
 Commits are ignored if they only modify documentation, GitHub workflows, config, or meta files.

 See `docker-compose.yml` in the `docker` directory for usage.

 **Tip:** For Docker and most local development, configuration is handled automatically in the `config/` directory.
 The default setup works out of the box.